 At The Movies: Wonder

 Average movies entertain us.
 The best ones inspire us.
 There’s nothing like watching a good movie.
 You’re caught up in the story, on the edge of your seat, feet glued to the floor, a bucket of popcorn in your lap.
+If you want to laugh—there’s comedy.
+If you want to cry—there’s a romantic movie.
+If you want to jump—there are scary movies.
+Thrills, action, drama—everything we long for, because we love stories.
 We long for adventure.
 We long for good triumphing over evil.
-At the Movies this week is Wonder.
-Based on the New York Times bestseller, Wonder tells the incredibly inspiring and heartwarming story of August Pullman, a boy with facial differences who enters fifth grade, attending a mainstream elementary school for the first time.
+During the At The Movie series, we will explore the Biblical themes of popular movies by extracting biblical principles and examining spiritual truths in plot lines, stories, and characters.
+The point is to point you towards Jesus.

 Something To Talk About:

-- We all are insecure at some point: We’ve all struggled with insecurity at some point and may very well again.
+- We all are insecure to some point: We’ve all struggled with insecurity at some point and may very well again.
 It may be the way you look, what you can’t do or what you’re not.
-Maybe you might think you aren’t small enough, funny enough, athletic enough, successful enough, charismatic enough, talented enough, pretty enough.
+Maybe your hair is too thin, your legs too thick, your ears too big, your skin too pale.
+You might think you aren’t small enough, funny enough, athletic enough, successful enough, charismatic enough, talented enough, pretty enough.
 So what do we do?
 We do our own version of what Augie did.
 We put on our helmet.
 We cover our insecurity.
 We mask it.
 We hide it.
 We try to disguise it.
 In some ways, we might try to compensate for the parts of us we don’t like.
 Maybe we use filters on social media.
 Or wear name brand clothes.
 Or maybe we try to be the life of the party.
 Sometimes we might wonder deep down, why did God make me like this?
 I hope you understand that although you may feel ordinary, you are not.
 Psalm 139:14 says, “Thank you for making me so wonderfully complex!
 Your workmanship is marvelous—how well I know it.”
 Look at yourself through God’s eyes.
 God sees you as precious and unique and of great value.
 In fact, you are perfect.
-Not perfect in the sense of a high IQ, flawless skin, and a great personality.
+Not perfect in the sense of a high IQ, flawless skin and a great personality.
 But perfect for God’s amazing plan for your life and those you can help along the way.

-- Faced with disappointment, we have a choice to make: It is what we do with disappointment as followers of Jesus that is most telling.
+- Faced with disappointment, we have a choice to make: Auggie faced more disappointment than most people.
+Some of us can relate.
+It is what we do with disappointment as followers of Jesus that is most telling.
 Sometimes we can view Jesus as our spiritual candy machine, dispensing dreams and hopes at the push of a prayer.
 God wants us to be happy, so we just need to pray and believe hard enough.
 But the reality of Auggie’s and our Christian life speaks otherwise.
 Disappointment is part of life.
 As believers, we shouldn’t be surprised when things don’t work out, when we face difficulty, or when life is disappointing.
 We work hard for a promotion only to have someone else get it.
 We’ve turned thirty and there’s no ring on our finger.
+We finally have enough money to buy our first house, only to be outbid by someone else.
 The pregnancy test comes back negative.
 But there’s gospel hope even in the midst of our disappointments.
 As Jesus said, “In this world, you will have sorrow, but take heart, I have overcome the world” (John 16:33).
-He uses our struggles and challenges to make us increasingly more like Christ.
+He uses our struggles and challenges to sanctify us and make us holy.
+He is making us increasingly more like Christ.
+So when disappointments come, we can ask ourselves, “What might God be doing?”
+“What do I need to learn from this?”
+“How can I seek him in this?”

 - Auggie describes himself as “ordinary.”
 Do you agree?
 What makes someone ordinary?
 What is ordinary about you?
 What is not ordinary?